Isambard Kingdom Brunel: Thames Tunnel

-Bridges
+Bridges and viaducts

 Brunel is perhaps best remembered for designs for the Clifton Suspension Bridge in Bristol, begun in 1831.
 The bridge was built to designs based on Brunel's, but with significant changes.
 Spanning over 214 m, and nominally 76 m above the River Avon, it had the longest span of any bridge in the world at the time of construction.
 Brunel submitted four designs to a committee headed by Thomas Telford, but Telford rejected all entries, proposing his own design instead.
 Vociferous opposition from the public forced the organising committee to hold a new competition, which was won by Brunel.

 Afterwards, Brunel wrote to his brother-in-law, the politician Benjamin Hawes: "Of all the wonderful feats I have performed, since I have been in this part of the world, I think yesterday I performed the most wonderful.
 I produced unanimity among 15 men who were all quarrelling about that most ticklish subject—taste".

 Work on the Clifton bridge started in 1831, but was suspended due to the Queen Square riots caused by the arrival of Sir Charles Wetherell in Clifton.
 The riots drove away investors, leaving no money for the project, and construction ceased.

 Brunel did not live to see the bridge finished, although his colleagues and admirers at the Institution of Civil Engineers felt it would be a fitting memorial, and started to raise new funds and to amend the design.
 Work recommenced in 1862, three years after Brunel's death, and was completed in 1864.
 In 2011, it was suggested, by historian and biographer Adrian Vaughan, that Brunel did not design the bridge, as eventually built, as the later changes to its design were substantial.
 His views reflected a sentiment stated fifty-two years earlier by Tom Rolt in his 1959 book Brunel.
 Re-engineering of suspension chains recovered from an earlier suspension bridge was one of many reasons given why Brunel's design could not be followed exactly.

 Hungerford Bridge, a suspension footbridge across the Thames near Charing Cross Station in London, was opened in May 1845.
 Its central span was 676.5 ft, and its cost was £106,000.
 It was replaced by a new railway bridge in 1859, and the suspension chains were used to complete the Clifton Suspension Bridge.

 The Clifton Suspension Bridge still stands, and over 4 million vehicles traverse it every year.